john-x-jiang/john-x-jiang.github.io/_pages/about.md

   - /about.html
 ---

-I will join the [Department of Computer Science](https://www.memphis.edu/cs/) at the University of Memphis as a tenure-track assistant professor in Fall 2024.
+I am an incoming tenure-track assistant professor at the [Department of Computer Science](https://www.memphis.edu/cs/) in the University of Memphis starting from Fall 2024.
 Before that, I received my Ph.D. degree in Computing and Information Sciences at [Computational Biomedical Lab (CBL)](https://pht180.rit.edu/cblwang/) from Rochester Insitute of Technology in 2024, advised by [Dr. Linwei Wang](https://pht180.rit.edu/cblwang/linwei-wang/).
 I earned my master's degree in Computer Science from the University of Southern California and bachelor's degree in Electrical Engineering and Automation from the Zhejiang University.

 My research interests lie within a broad area of **machine learning** and **health care**.
 More specifically, my research focuses on interdisciplinary directions of **adaptive computing in AI models**, **physics-informed deep learning**, and their applications on **health care**.
 Below are the research topics that I have been working on: